What Are Platonic Relationships?

 Professionals in the mental health field typically define platonic love as a non-romantic and non-sexual connection between two people who could see each other as attractive and viable potential partners.

 “A platonic relationship is one with no romantic or sexual features, but it means more than ‘just friends.’
-According to the ancient philosopher Plato, for whom the concept is named, this bond is a type of love experienced when we identify positive qualities we feel complete us, within another person.” — This Is Platonic Love
+According to the ancient philosopher Plato, for whom the concept is named, platonic love is a type of love experienced when we identify positive qualities we feel complete us, within another person.” — This Is Platonic Love

 Comparing platonic and romantic relationships

-The differences between romantic and platonic relationship include:
+The differences between a romantic and platonic relationship include:

 Platonic